j0h4x0r/SearchGenius/README.md

 The system applied Rocchio algorithm for relevance feedback process [Relevance feedback and query expansion](http://nlp.stanford.edu/IR-book/pdf/09expand.pdf).

-The rocchio() function takes in five parameters as stated above
+The rocchio() function takes in five parameters as stated above, and

 - old_query was converted into df-vector
 - for each element of old_query, increment it with corresponding tfidf[] if it was marked as relevant.